h0uter/control-system-design-double-pendulum/ReadMe.md

  - measurements: A couple of measurements (in .mat files of the physical pendulum)
  - Pendulum Model: All white-box scripts.
 Almost all files used for creating our report are in here.
  - Physical Parts: These files contain the physcial model to control the pendulum.
 It is not necessary to run any of these files in here.
+Scripts directly used for the report:
+2.1: White-Box Model.

 Auxillary files: (These files are not needed to be run directly.
-These are called by other scripts and ) 2.1: White-Box Model.
+These are called by other scripts or are purely used in a physical context)
+- calibration2.m and measureAngles: these were used for calibrating the pendulum.
+- blackbox/ParamEstimatebb.slx (used for blackbox)
+- Linearisation/LoadTopEstParameters.m
+- measurements/*
+- Pendulum_Model/
+    -